Neymar targets improvement against Costa Rica

 The Paris Saint-Germain forward was one of a number of players to struggle against the Swiss as Brazil failed to live up to the pre-tournament hype surrounding them.

-After missing Monday's training with an ankle injury and limping out after a few minutes of Wednesday's session, the 26-year-old took part on Thursday and is raring to go against its Central American opposition.
+After missing Monday's training with an ankle injury and limping out after a few minutes of Tuesday's session, the 26-year-old took part on Wednesday and is raring to go against their Central American opposition.

 Speaking to the Brazilian Football Confederation, Neymar said: "I hope we play a better game than in the debut against Switzerland and we want to win.